top of page

 · Reduced Litigation

-· Reduced Experience Modification Rates
+· Reduced EMR Rates

 Without going into too much detail here, Injury Triage is a preclaim service to help employers make good decisions about what to do when one of their employees gets hurt.
 It is beneficial for any injury that is neither an obvious band-aid/self-care incident nor an obvious emergency requiring an ambulance.